Dromornis: Extinction

 It is proposed that various factors may have contributed to the extinction of Dromornis stirtoni.
 Palaeontologists Murray and Vickers-Rich suggested that the diet may have overlapped considerably with the diets of other large birds and animals, and that the subsequent converging trophic morphology could have contributed to the large birds extinction as it was 'out-competed' of its food source.
 Alternative arguments have proposed that the large birds' breeding patterns may have contributed.
 It's suggested that D. stirtoni lived for a relatively long period of time in a group of older birds; however, for the few young that were produced, time to maturity was considerable.
 Subsequently, breeding adults were replaced slowly, which left the species highly vulnerable if breeding adults were lost.

-It is thought that these factors may have worked in conjunction with the introduction of humans, and the predation and environmental modification that was associated.
-Modern researchers think that with the arrival of early Aboriginal Australians (around 70,000~65,000 years ago), hunting and the use of fire to manage their environment may have contributed to the extinction of the megafauna.
-Increased aridity during peak glaciation (about 18,000 years ago) may have also contributed, but most of the megafauna were already extinct by this time.
-Steve Wroe made note that there is arguably an insufficient level of data to definitively determine the time of extinction of many of Australia's megafauna, and more specifically D. stirtoni.
-They suggest that many of the extinctions had been staggered over the course of the late Middle Pleistocene and early Late Pleistocene, prior to human arrival, due to climatic stress.
-While direct evidence of human predation of D. stirtoni is limited, various experts propose that the large bird may well have been hunted, recognising that more than 85% of Australian megafauna became extinct during the same period that humans were introduced.
-The use of 'fire-stick burning' as an ecosystem management technique is thought to have adversely impacted the semi-arid climates within which D. stirtoni lived, as the ecosystem lacked the required resilience, and as such, food supplies were impacted.